covid19datahub/COVID19/README.md

 - data sources
 - countries

 To extract the data for one country, different data sources may be required.
-For this reason, it is important to keep the two concepts distinct.
-The code in the [R folder](https://github.com/covid19datahub/COVID19/tree/master/R) is organized in two main types of files:
+For this reason, the code in the [R folder](https://github.com/covid19datahub/COVID19/tree/master/R) is organized in two main types of files:

 - files representing a data source (prefix `ds_`)
 - files representing a country (prefix `iso_`)